austindickey/austindickey.github.io/README.md

 ### Giphy Widget - https://austindickey.github.io/giphy-widget

-_This is a simple website that allows you to add a button, and show the top 10 gifs related to that button.
-The theme is animals, but it honestly works for anything under the sun._
+_To use this widget, simply type something in the search field and press enter or click submit.
+It will then populate the top 10 gifs related to your query along with a rating._

+_Click on each gif to either start or stop it._

 ---